 - 37. Assist and catalyse multilateral cooperation in renewable energy technology.
 Promoting North-South and South-South technology cooperation will strengthen and enhance existing scientific and technical capabilities, particularly in developing countries, to make appropriate technology choices and develop endogenous capacity to promote renewable energy technologies.
-A forum to enable a regular exchange of knowledge between Members' experts would be developed including decentralised renewable energy solutions, renewable energy technology transfer and solutions for technology access.
+A forum to enable a regular exchange of knowledge between Members' experts will be developed, including decentralised renewable energy solutions, renewable energy technology transfer and solutions for technology access.
 IRENA will build on and complement IEA implementing agreements in technology areas of higher relevance for developing countries.
-Two activities are planned: - Activity 1: Initiate discussions with key stakeholders for technology cooperation, as priorities emerge from the renewable energy readiness reports.
-Potential partnerships will be identified and 2 workshops to identify potential partnerships, based on priorities that emerge, will be held. - Activity 2: Developing modalities for setting up mechanisms for fostering technology cooperation.
+Two activities are planned: - Activity 1: Initiating discussions with key stakeholders for technology cooperation, as priorities emerge from the renewable energy readiness reports.
+Potential partnerships will be identified and two workshops to identify potential partnerships, based on priorities that emerge, will be held. - Activity 2: Developing modalities for setting up mechanisms to foster technology cooperation.
 Existing mechanisms for cooperation will be assessed to identify elements for effective cooperation, providing a basis for discussion at the above workshops.

 - 38. During 2011, the following final outputs will be delivered: - a.
 Knowledge mapping report on strategic knowledge sources and gaps; - b.
-Reports on statistics database, renewable energy potentials, renewables indicators; - c.
+Reports on statistics database, renewable energy potentials and renewables indicators; - c.
 Gap analysis and strategy for further IRENA actions on knowledge development; - d.
-Agreement on convening inter-governmental consultations in 4 regions; - e.
-Engagement with partners in Africa and South Pacific on renewables readiness assessment; process and methodologies designed; - f.
-Consultations on cooperation networks for industry, civil society organisations, and experts launched; - g.
-Modalities for technology cooperation;
+Agreement on convening intergovernmental consultations in four regions; - e.
+Engagement with partners in Africa and the Pacific Islands on renewables readiness assessment; design of process and methodologies;

-h.
-Architecture for web platform for renewable energy experts' virtual networking.
+- f.
+Launch of consultations on cooperation networks for industry, civil society organisations and experts; - g.
+Modalities for technology cooperation; - h.
+Architecture of web platform for renewable energy experts' virtual networking.

 Table 9.
-Resource requirements: Knowledge Management and Technology Cooperation
+Resource requirements: Knowledge Management and Technology Cooperation (in USD)